Drug information provided by: IBM Micromedex

 This medicine may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these side effects are especially bothersome, check with your doctor.

-This medicine can cause changes in heart rhythms, such as a condition called PR prolongation.
+This medicine can cause changes in heart rhythms, including a condition called PR prolongation.
 It may change the way your heart beats and cause lightheadedness, fainting, or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, slow, or irregular heartbeats.
+Contact your doctor right away if you have any symptoms of heart rhythm problems, including a fast, slow, or irregular heartbeat.

 Do not stop taking this medicine without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.

-Lacosamide may cause serious allergic reactions affecting multiple body organs (e.g., liver or kidney).
-Stop using this medicine and check with your doctor right away if you have the following symptoms: fever; dark urine; headache; rash; stomach pain; swollen, painful, or tender lymph glands in the neck, armpit, or groin; unusual tiredness; or yellow eyes or skin.
+Lacosamide may cause a condition called drug reaction with eosinophilia and systemic symptoms (DRESS), which is a serious allergic reaction affecting multiple body organs (eg, liver or kidney).
+Check with your doctor right away if you have fever, dark urine, headache, rash, stomach pain, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.